SoftSec-KAIST/SURI/README.md

 ### 1 Reliability Comparison (Section 4.2)

 This experiment answers the **RQ1**: How well does SURI compare to the state-of-the-art reassembly tools in terms of reliability?
+We rewrite binaries using SURI and other comparison targets and see if the binary rewriting is successful and the rewritten binaries can pass the testsuites.

-### 1.1 Comparison against Ddisasm and Egalito (Section 4.2.1 and 4.2.2)
+### 1.1 Rewriting Completion Comparison against Ddisasm and Egalito (Section 4.2.1 and 4.2.2)

 :alarm_clock: 28 hrs on Coreutils and Binutils, 10 days on full dataset

-In this experiment, we rewrite binaries using SURI and our comparison targets and see if the rewritten binaries can pass the test suites.

 To rewrite the binaries in each dataset, use the `1_get_reassembled_code.py` script provided in the artifact.